acererak/the-game-of-life/README.md

 the-game-of-life
 ================

 An experiment in rule design for a cellular automaton life simulator.
-There are zombies.

 This is my first major project in an introductory CS class at Reed College, for professor Jim Fix.

 Three files comprise this project: